gloriama/d3/README.md

 This is a visualization of my perceived closeness to classmates throughout a 12-week program.
 It allows for sorting by demographics (such as age, gender, and race), as well as by custom parameters, such as how early on I worked with the person in the program.

+### Budget (circles by size)

+*Work in progress*

+This renders my personal budget for three months, split by category, as the area of circles.

 ## Uploading screenshare demos for Mac users

 Getting gifs on GitHub is a really nice way to show off what your repo can do, especially if it is not something that is deployed (or something you even want to deploy, as in the case of this repo where there is personal data I don't want to share).